-For this song the Guitar needs to be tuned to an E Major chord: E B E G# B E, from low to high.
-Once you have the tuning down, the song is not very hard to learn and only has a few changes that need to be learned.
+For Gimme Shelter, the Guitar needs to be tuned to an E Major chord: E B E G# B E, from low to high.
+Once you have the tuning down, the song is not very hard to learn and there are only a few changes that you’ll need to learn.
 The beginning Guitar part can be a little bit of a challenge to master at first, but with a little practice it will smoothen out nicely.

 Key and Scale